AdamSmith89/ThreatModelling/sections/2-WhatCanGoWrong/PITCHME.md

 - Framework to help you focus on the type of threats you might face
 - STRIDE threats are purposefully the opposite of properties we would like in our system
 - Easy to remember and apply for good results
-- There are other ways
+- there are other ways
   - Attack Trees (show example?)
   - Attack Libraries (show example?)